gouravkhanna03/sql_library_case_study/README.md

 LIMIT 3;
 ```

 **Q10.
-Find the number of book loans per month for the last 12 months, along with the
+Find the number of book loans per month for the last 12 months, along with the <br>
-percentage growth compared to the previous month.
+percentage growth compared to the previous month. <br>
-Show: loan_month, total_loans, growth_percent.
+Show: loan_month, total_loans, growth_percent. <br>
 Sort the result in ascending order of loan_month.**

 ```sql